 2016 University Diversity Awards

 Nine recipients, including our director Prof. Rosa Perelmuter, were recognized during the 2016 University Awards for their significant contributions to the enhancement, support and/or furtherance of diversity and inclusion at Carolina and in the community.
 The group of winners for this prestigious award was comprised of faculty, staff, undergraduate and graduate students, an alumnus, student organization, department and community member.
 Each of the recipients had gone above and beyond their assigned duties to demonstrate advocacy for diversity, equity and inclusion.

-To read more about this event, click on: UNC 2016 Diversity Awards
+To read more about this event, visit the UNC 2016 Diversity Awards page on the UNC Diversity and Inclusion website.